The Korn Ferry Charitable Foundation is delighted

 A scholarship is awarded for one academic year and is not renewable.
 Recipients may not receive an award in two consecutive years.
 Students are encouraged to apply each year they are eligible to do so.
 Only one student per household may be awarded a scholarship per award cycle.
 Once awarded, a scholarship will not be terminated if the parent's or legal guardian’s employment terminates during the period of the scholarship.

-Awards are for undergraduate study only at an accredited post-secondary education institution.
+Awards are for undergraduate and graduate study only at an accredited college, university, or equivalent.

 Awards may be used for any education-related expenses; most commonly for the cost of tuition, fees, books, supplies, and equipment required for courses of instruction.
 Room and board expenses that are a part of education expenses may also be paid from scholarship funds.